spring-attic/Spring-Integration-in-Action/README.md

 To build and run tests, change into the 'siia-examples' directory and execute: mvn test

+To install artifacts into your local Maven repository execute: mvn install

 To explore the code, we recommend importing the projects (located in the sub-directories) into an IDE such as Eclipse or IntelliJ Idea.

 For more information about the book, visit http://manning.com/fisher.